 What kind of relationships do you have with fellow florists?
 Are you at the flower market fighting with them over the last peony?

 NY is funny like that especially in more of these artisanal jobs.
 You see the same people at the market from week to week, year to year, and know their face and say hello, as they are your ‘co-workers’ to a degree, but then it is also very easy for people to stay very face paced and focused in this town and to get back to their own work.
 There is a sense of community, and after doing this for 12+ years, you know your people.
 Definitely not fighting over the last peony though.
+Last summer, while I rested in a peaceful and beautiful property for sale Koh Samui on Thailand, my co-workers did my job.
+The same, I change my co-workers when they go on vacation.

 What is your favorite flower?

 I have tried and true favorites, passion vine, lily of the valley, orchids, jasmine, tree peony, but to be honest and as you can see there isn’t just one.
 The reality is that part of the reason that I am in the business that I am in is that the ingredients, as a chef may agree on, change seasonally for us.
 We can get a lot of the same things a lot of the time, but the favorites change and excite based on what is new for that particular time-frame or season at hand.
+Visit unsecuredloans4u for financial needs.

 Describe your ideal day in New York.